-Get local knowledge about your destination such as DOC's website, Walking Access Commission, TOPO maps, talking to local DOC Visitor Centres and friends to get a good idea of what to expect.
-From here, it will help you choose what kind of equipment or additional skills for rivers, difficult terrain and exposed ridgelines and anticipate hazards.
+Get local knowledge about your destination such as the DOC website, Walking Access Commission, TOPO maps, talking to staff at local DOC Visitor Centres and friends to get a good idea of what to expect.
+From here, it will help you choose what kind of equipment you will need or additional skills that are required for rivers, difficult terrain and exposed ridgelines and hazards.

 Get your whole group involved and take your time to do this.
 Get a map out, get together and scope it out.